UPPMAX/HPC-python/docs/day1/load_run_packages.rst

 .. warning::

    **Not relevant if using UPPMAX.
-Only if you are using HPC2N or LUNARC!**
+Only if you are using HPC2N, LUNARC, or NSC!**

    You need to also load Tkinter.